adambard/learnxinyminutes-docs/tcsh.html.markdown

 dirs -v

 # now we can move to one of those directories or using their names in other
-# commands with the sequence character = and the number as ir displayed by
+# commands with the sequence character = and the number as it displayed by
 # `dirs'

 # this will copy the file /etc/termcap to the current directory